quii/learn-go-with-pepper/README.md

 # Learn Go with Pepper

-I am currently writing a hamcrest inspired matcher library for Go [called Pepper](https://github.com/quii/pepper).
+I am currently writing a Hamcrest inspired matcher library for Go [called Pepper](https://github.com/quii/pepper).

-I figured a good way to test it, would be to dogfood it, by working through my own course [learn go with tests](https://github.com/quii/learn-go-with-tests).
+I figured a good way to test it, would be to [dogfood](https://en.wikipedia.org/wiki/Eating_your_own_dog_food#:~:text=Eating%20your%20own%20dog%20food%20or%20%22dogfooding%22%20is%20the%20practice,usage%20using%20product%20management%20techniques.) it, by working through my own course [Learn Go with Tests](https://github.com/quii/learn-go-with-tests).

 It has already helped me iron out some usability issues, so im confident this will prove the worth of the library.